 Plaintiff incorporates all preceding and subsequent paragraphs by reference.

-Defendants’ scheme to optimize profits regardless of the effect on Rockbridge County was undertaken and executed intentionally.
+Defendants’ scheme to optimize profits regardless of the effect on Halifax County was undertaken and executed intentionally.

-Defendants’ failure to take any action to prevent or reduce the unnecessary, non-medical, or criminal use of opioids was willfully and wantonly negligent in that it was done in conscious disregard of the rights of Rockbridge County and/or with reckless indifference to the consequences of their actions.
+Defendants’ failure to take any action to prevent or reduce the unnecessary, non-medical, or criminal use of opioids was willfully and wantonly negligent in that it was done in conscious disregard of the rights of Halifax County and its residents and/or with reckless indifference to the consequences of their actions.

-At all relevant times, Defendants were aware, from their knowledge of existing circumstances and conditions, that their conduct would probably cause injury to Rockbridge County.
+At all relevant times, Defendants were aware, from their knowledge of existing circumstances and conditions, that their conduct would probably cause injury to Halifax County and its residents.

 As a proximate result of their willfully and wantonly negligent conduct, the Defendants have caused the Plaintiff to incur excessive costs related to responding to the opioid crisis.
-These costs include but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+These costs include but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

-Furthermore, Defendants should be held liable for punitive damages to Rockbridge County because they had prior knowledge of the specific dangerous conditions their willful and wanton negligence created, they consciously disregarded that knowledge and continued to engage in their exceedingly dangerous course of conduct, and the harm inflicted on Rockbridge County by Defendants’ conduct was the natural and probable result of that conduct.
+Furthermore, Defendants should be held liable for punitive damages to Halifax County because they had prior knowledge of the specific dangerous conditions their willful and wanton negligence created, they consciously disregarded that knowledge and continued to engage in their exceedingly dangerous course of conduct, and the harm inflicted on Halifax County and its residents by Defendants’ conduct was the natural and probable result of that conduct.

-COUNT XI
+COUNT XII

 UNJUST ENRICHMENT